August 2017 Region News

 - Providing professional and leadership development for the IT professionals and students attending.

 - Creating opportunities to network with other IT Professionals and students.

 - Staying on the forefront of information technology through

 Mary Jane Scruggs is the Chairperson for our 2017 Region 18 Conference/Retreat.
 Our Region 18 Conference is being held at the Charleston, WV Marriott Hotel, October 6-8, 2017.
 RESERVE THESE DATES ON YOUR CALENDAR.
-Planning is actively in progress.
-The advanced registration flyer should be coming out soon.
+Please visit our Region 18 Conference web site http://region18aitpconference.org/ Planning is actively in progress.
 If you’re interested in working on the conference planning committee, don’t hesitate to contact Mary Jane.

 Your 2017 Region 18 Officers are:

 - President – Brad Moses – Research Triangle Chapter